 - United States Attorney, Middle District of Pennsylvania: This investigation is ongoing and the University is cooperating fully.
 For the University's statements on this investigation, visit http://live.psu.edu/story/58025.

-- Middle States: The Middle States Commission on Higher Education is the organization that accredits degree-granting colleges and universities in the Middle States region, which includes Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania and several other locations.
+Middle States: The Middle States Commission on Higher Education is the organization that accredits degree-granting colleges and universities in the Middle States region, which includes Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania and several other locations.
 At its session on November 15, 2012, the Middle States Commission acted to accept the University's monitoring report, to note the visit by the Commission's representatives, to remove the warning, and to reaffirm Penn State's accreditation.
+Penn State is in full compliance with all accreditation requirements.
 For more information on the Middle States process and recent actions relative to the University, visit http://www.psu.edu/vpaa/accreditation.htm.

 Please refer to the Progress section of this website for more information about proactive actions Penn State has taken in response to these allegations and our efforts to make sure this kind of activity never occurs on our campus again.